Listen to this story

-How Firebase Analytics works?
+How does Firebase Analytics work?

-The first step of Analytics app is capturing data of app users, post which the entire data can be viewed on a dashboard with the help of Firebase Console.
+The first step of the Analytics app is capturing data of app users, post which the entire data can be viewed on a dashboard with the help of Firebase Console.
 The dashboard helps the companies to get an in-depth understanding of the data collected.
-For example, the dashboard displays from simple data like demographics of the users, no of active users to detailed data like which is the most purchased item.
+For example, the dashboard displays simple data like demographics of the users, no of active users to detailed data like which is the most purchased item.

 Implementation of the app